 Credit Bureau Disputes

-If the process results in a change on your credit report, such as a negative item being removed, then you are entitled to receive a free updated credit report.
+If the process results in a change on your credit report, such as a negative item being removed, you are entitled to receive a free updated credit report.

 You can also ask the consumer reporting agency to send your updated credit information to any company that received your credit report in the last six months or any potential employer who checked your credit in the last two years.